 Where will I caucus?

 - Caucuses will be held in towns and cities across the state.
 We are in the process of confirming all of the exact locations.
 Every county will have several caucuses, so there will be one near you.

 - To see a list of caucus locations, check out our caucus directory.

 - Caucuses last 1-2 hours and are scheduled on March 8, 2020 to start between 1 PM and 8 PM (specific times vary by location).

 How do I sign up to go to the caucuses?

-- By pre-registering, you will receive a pre-registration confirmation.
+- By using Advance Check-In, you will receive a Caucus Form filled in with your information.
 Printing this out and bringing it with you on Caucus Day will save you time!

-- However, you can participate in your caucus even if you don’t pre-register.
-You can show up on Caucus Day — you’ll just need to fill out a form by hand.
+- However, you can participate in your caucus even if you don’t use Advance Check-In.
+You can show up on Caucus Day — you’ll just need to fill out a Caucus Form by hand.